-1.02 - The pitcher shall deliver the pitch to the batter who may elect to strike the ball, or who may not offer at it, as such batter chooses.
+1.02 The pitcher shall deliver the pitch to the batter who may elect to strike the ball or who may not offer at it as such batter chooses.

-1.03 - When a batter becomes a runner and touches all bases legally, one run shall be scored for the offensive team.
+1.03 When a batter becomes a runner and touches all bases legally, one run shall be scored for the offensive team.

-1.04 - When three offensive players are legally put out, that team takes the field, and the opposing team becomes the offensive team (side retired).
+1.04 When three offensive players are legally put out, that team takes the field and the opposing team becomes the offensive team (side retired).

-1.05 - The offensive team's objective is to have its batter become a runner, and its runners advance.
+1.05 The offensive team's objective is to have its batter become a runner and its runners advance.

-1.06 - The defensive team's objective is to prevent offensive players from becoming runners, and to prevent their advance around the bases.
+1.06 The defensive team's objective is to prevent offensive players from becoming runners and to prevent their advance around the bases.

-1.07 - The objective of each team is to win by scoring more runs than the opponent scores.
+1.07 - The objective of the game is for each team to win by scoring more runs than the opponent.

 NOTE: It is not the objective of the game for a team to score as many runs as possible.
-In the interest of sportsmanship, a team should refrain from aggressive baserunning - stealing bases, advancing bases on wild pitches and passed balls and advancing bases on extra base hits - when a team has taken a lead of ten (10) or more runs.
+In the interest of sportsmanship, a team with a large lead should refrain from aggressive base running (stealing bases, advancing bases on wild pitches/passed balls, and advancing bases on extra base hits.)